indigo-dc/synergy-doc/doc/admin.md

 * **private quota**: composed of resources statically allocated and managed using the 'standard' OpenStack policies
 * **shared quota**: composed of resources non statically allocated and fairly distributed among users by Synergy

 The size of the shared quota is calculated as the difference between the total amount of cloud resources \(considering also the over-commitment ratios\) and the total resources allocated to the private quotas.
-Therefore for all projects it is necessary to specify the proper quota for instances, VCPUs and RAM so that their total sum is less than the total amount of cloud resources.
+Therefore for all projects it is necessary to specify the proper quota for instances, VCPUs and RAM so that their total is less than the total amount of cloud resources.

 ## Installation